Wild wine fermentation is synonymous with natural wine

 As a general guide, here it is what to expect from the different types of wild-fermented wines:

-- Rose wine.
-Natural rose wines, like natural white wines, tend to have the same thicker, richer texture to them and are also less acidic.
+Natural rosé wines, like natural white wines, tend to have the same thicker, richer texture to them and are also less acidic.